halfcreative/satan/README.md

-# SATAN (Sam's Automatic Trading Assistant Network)
+# SATAN (Semi-Automatic Trading Assistant Network)

 Satan is a securities trading algorithm written in typescript.